ccy7701/pf-visualiser/docs/spec-history.md

 * left input column for selected month values
 * right visualisation column for two vertically stacked charts
 * save button in the monthly inputs header
+* selected month display in the monthly inputs header
-* month picker and COH input in the same top input card
+* month picker, COH input, ELR input, and EPF input grouped in a balance tab
-* income and expense inputs separated by tabs
+* balance, income, and expense inputs separated by tabs
 * category input cells arranged in a two-column grid
 * COH rendered as a standalone line series
 * income and expenses rendered as standalone grouped bar series